DimShadoWWW/integrator/README.md

 * Some testing would be good :)
 * Add Container Start, Stop, run and Remove support
-* Add container dependencies
+* Add container dependencies (working in integratorctl)
-* Add Container and Images Cleanup to web interface
+* Better support to cleanup container and images in web interface